RaphaelCaloz/portfolio/README.md

 ## Full Stack Comic Strip Web App

-<a href="https://github.com/RaphaelCaloz/web-app-comic-strips">Click here to view this project's code repository.</a>
+<a href="https://github.com/RaphaelCaloz/web-app-comic-strips">Click here to view this project's code repository (which includes a more detailed description).</a>

 <a href='https://raphael-caloz-comic-strips.herokuapp.com/'>Click here to view this project's website.</a>